chaos9520/panel-game/CHAOS_README_FIRST.md

 None yet, but I plan to implent my 'Chaos' ranking system to the server files, especially when I am actually able to host my own server.

 ## What else do I plan to implement?
+I need to port over shock panels from garbage.
 Garbage Mode is the main goal I would like to accomplish.
 This would be very useful for training, but even more so for Challenge Mode stages.